Niftory/niftory-samples/dapper-wallet-storefront/README.md

 This is an NFT Storefront using Dapper Wallet built on Next.js that uses the [Niftory API](https://docs.niftory.com/home/v/api/).

-### NFT Purchases

-This sample uses Dapper Wallet for the checkout flow, including handling payments.
+## See it in action

+Visit https://dapper-sample.niftory.com/ to see a deployed instance of this app and explore the capabilities you can get started with for free!

 ## Usage

+Let's get you set up!

-### Configuration
+### Config

 This app uses [dotenv](https://github.com/motdotla/dotenv) for configuration, so you can set your app's environment variables by creating a `.env` file in this directory.

 See [.env.example](./.env.example) for an example of how to configure these environment variables.
+The only thing you need to configure is:

+- `NEXT_PUBLIC_API_KEY`
+- `NEXT_PUBLIC_CLIENT_ID`
+- `CLIENT_SECRET`

+**Follow [this guide](https://docs.niftory.com/home/v/api/getting-started/api-quickstart#get-your-api-keys) to get your Niftory API keys.** Note that your project and contract will also need to be approved by Dapper in order to successfully execute transactions with Dapper Wallet

 ### Running the app